GrantXTV/NBTV-Project/README.md

 The input can be a video file URL or screen capture.

 This software sends data via UDP from the encoder to the modulator and this will need to set up by the user.
 Or this could set up as a loop back test between the encoder and the decoder sections.

-The Scan sets horizontal or vertical scanning, left to right or top down.

 4:3 or 16:9 will set the aspect ratio required.